srikanthm79/CF-Jedis-Bridge/README.md

 ## Step 2: Set Jedis Configuration Values

 Ensure that the necessary Jedis configuration values are set in `JedisSettings.json`.
 This file contains configuration parameters such as host, port, and other relevant settings required for connecting to the Redis server.
+If authentication is required, specify `redisPassword`; otherwise, leave it blank to connect without authentication.

 ## Step 3: Initialize JedisManager.cfc